whatagoodbot/miss-groupie/README.md

 At the moment, configuration options are limited and cannot be adjusted by users.
 Currently, only the following can be configured per room;
 - [Last FM scrobbling account](#scrobbling)
 - Name of Spotify Playlist for [⭐️ _starred_ ⭐️](#Starring) tracks
 - Command Identifiers.
-Miss Groupie will always listen to `!`, but can also listen to other characters of your choosing (if you add a new identifier, you can substitue it everywhere in this document that you see `!`).
+Miss Groupie will always listen to `!` and `/`, but can also listen to other characters of your choosing (if you add a new identifier, you can substitue it everywhere in this document that you see `!`).
 If you want to make any changes to these, send me a [message](#How-do-I-contact-you-to-ask-questions-or-make-requests?)
 ## Features
 The current features are listed below.
 You'll notice a few have a temporary ***[DISABLED]*** flag against them.
 These are features with current issues that will be resolved shortly and the flag then removed.